DNA64/winclassic/README.md

 More exciting things to follow! ;)

 # Troubleshooting

+- If the Windows setup doesn't start automatically in Step 3 simply type `setup` at the command prompt and press enter.

+>     c:\setup

+- If after Step 5, Windows doesn't automatically boot when launched and leaves you at the command prompt, simply type `win` and press ENTER.

  - If you get a `himem.sys` missing error make sure that `xms=true` in your `dosbox.conf` file.